Leonese wrestling

 Leonese wrestling (Leonese: aluche, lucha leonesa), is a form of wrestling specific to the Province of León in Spain.
 It is one of the oldest sports on the European continent.

-About
+Rules and technique

 Leonese wrestling bouts occur in the corro, a circle of 12 to 18 m diameter.
 The corro is traditionally a grassed area, but bouts can now occur on mats.

 Contestants wrestle barefooted in short trousers and shirt.
 Characteristically, they wear a leather belt 2 cm wide.
 This belt surrounds the waist above the hips so that it can be easily held by the opponent.